keerthimohan93/quiz-app-vue/README.md

-# quiz-app-vue
+# vue-app
-A simple quiz app using Vue and VueX
+A simple vue app